bo32/gnome-shell-extension-duolingo-status/README.md

 ###DESCRIPTION

+Easy way to remember to do your Duolingo, by displaying a red owl icon in your top bar.
+The red color or the icon itself goes off once your daily goal is reached.
-Display useful information about your Duolingo account, and offers a direct link to the website.
+Useful information about your Duolingo account, and a shortcut to the website are also at your disposition.

 ###SCREENSHOT